 NM Areas Reviewed (continued) Findings Recommendations When the facility policy and/or scopes of practice allowed for physician assistants or nurse practitioners to complete history and physical exams, they were properly documented.
 Nurses completed admission assessments within 1 day of the patient's admission.
 When patients were transferred during the inpatient stay, physicians or acceptable designees documented transfer notes within 1 day of the transfer.
 When resident physicians wrote the transfer notes, attending physicians documented adequate supervision.
 Receiving physicians documented transfers.
 When patients were transferred during the inpatient stay, sending and receiving nurses completed transfer notes.
-X Physicians or acceptable designees documented discharge progress notes or instructions that included patient diagnoses, discharge medications, and follow-up activity levels.
+Physicians or acceptable designees documented discharge progress notes or instructions that included patient diagnoses, discharge medications, and follow-up activity levels.
 When resident physicians completed the discharge notes/instructions, attending physicians documented adequate supervision.
 When facility policy and/or scopes of practice allowed for physician assistants or nurse practitioners to complete discharge notes/instructions, they were properly documented.
-For 11 of the 31 applicable EHRs (35 percent), physician documented discharge progress notes or instructions did not include patient diagnoses.
-6. We recommended that physicians consistently document discharge progress notes or instructions that include patient diagnoses and that facility managers monitor compliance.

-NM Areas Reviewed (continued) Findings Recommendations X Clinicians provided discharge instructions to patients and/or caregivers and documented patients and/or caregiver understanding.
-Six of the 31 applicable EHRs (19 percent) did not contain documentation that clinicians provided discharge instructions to patients and/or caregivers.
-7. We recommended that clinicians provide discharge instructions to patients and/or caregivers.
-The facility complied with any additional elements required by VHA or local policy.
+NM Areas Reviewed (continued) Findings Recommendations

+Clinicians provided discharge instructions to

+patients and/or caregivers and documented

+patients and/or caregiver understanding.

+The facility complied with any additional

+elements required by VHA or local policy.